 How does the potential to make over $50,000 without spending four years in school sound?
 There are a number of jobs — from healthcare to technology — that pay well and are growing in demand, according to the U.S. Department of Labor's Bureau of Labor Statistics.
 Best of all, they require only a two-year associate degree.
+In fact, there are some jobs where you can even earn six figures.

 You can do very well for yourself with just a couple years in college and the motivation to succeed.
 As Larry Cornett, owner of Brilliant Forge career coaching, put it, "Your network connections and inside champions are really what opens doors to hidden opportunities.
 Then, once you're at the table, your reputation and experience will help seal the deal more than any degree on paper."